ronniross/latent-memory/README.md

 ## Proposed Approach: Vector-Based Memory with Embeddings

-This repository provides four distinct implementations of a vector-based memory system for Large Language Models (LLMs), each using a different storage logic: CSV+JSON, NumPy+JSON, HDF5, and Pickle.
-These implementations—housed in separate folders—demonstrate the same core approach but vary in their storage mechanisms, each offering unique pros and cons in terms of efficiency, scalability, and security.
+This repository provides four distinct implementations, each using a different storage logic: CSV+JSON, NumPy+JSON, HDF5, and Pickle.
+They demonstrate the same core approach but vary in their storage mechanisms, each offering unique pros and cons in terms of efficiency, scalability, and security.
 The following steps outline the approach, which is consistently applied across all four implementations, allowing users to explore and adapt the logic that best suits their needs.

 1. **Convert Conversations to Embeddings**: Conversations are transformed into dense vectors in a high-dimensional space, capturing their semantic meaning for nuanced recall beyond simple keyword matching.
 Metadata for each conversation (including an ID, summary, and timestamp) is also generated to track context.
 Depending on the implementation, embeddings and metadata are saved using different formats: as a `.csv` file and `.json` file, as a NumPy `.npy` file and `.json` file, in a single `.hdf5` file, or in a single`.pkl` Pickle file.
 Note that Pickle files carry security risks, as they can execute arbitrary code when loaded from untrusted sources—refer to `Security.md` for more details.